 All medication will be delivered in tamper proof packaging complete with the full patient leaflet, which confirms that the medication is clinically proven and highly effective.

-When ordering Cilest online here at HEALTHSITE, this is an all-inclusive price including the prescription, consultation, medication and delivery.
+When ordering Cilest online here at Medilico, this is an all-inclusive price including the prescription, consultation, medication and delivery.
 There are no hidden costs.
-The price adjusts depending on the dosage and quantity you have ordered, which can be seen below:
+The price adjusts depending on the dosage and quantity you have ordered.

 No. All clinically proven medication requires a valid prescription and Cilest is available on prescription only in the UK.
 To obtain Cilest you'll need a prescription from your doctor.
 This is because your doctor needs to check your blood pressure and discuss your family history with you.
 This is to confirm the medication is perfectly safe and highly effective for you to use.
 The prescription process will involve a short consultation – this is the same in person as well as online – and involves medical and personal question to ensure this combined contraceptive is compatible with you.